Police: Officers shoot, critically wound driver of stolen minivan who tried to back into them

-Two Tulare County law officers shot and critically wounded a man who allegedly backed up into a Woodlake police car that was pursuing him Wednesday afternoon, Woodlake Police Chief Mike Marquez said.
+Two Tulare County law officers shot and critically wounded a man who allegedly tried to back up into a Woodlake police car that was pursuing him Wednesday afternoon, Woodlake Police Chief Mike Marquez said.

 A Woodlake officer in a Woodlake police car and an Exeter police officer with him responded.
 When they got there, a man in his early 20s got into the minivan and drove away.
 The two officers followed him, as did the sheriff’s vehicle.